Saskia Plura attends the 73rd Lindau Nobel Laureate Meeting

 ©Stefan Sämmer

-…After the membership
+…following the membership

-The Gutenberg Academy Fellows Program | GAFP is looking for excellent doctoral researchers and young artists.
-Johannes Gutenberg University (JGU) awards around 650 doctorates every year.
+The Gutenberg Academy Fellows Program | GAFP is looking for excellent young researchers and artists.
+At Johannes Gutenberg University (JGU), around 650 people obtain a doctoral degree each year.
 The GAFP is limited to 25 junior members, i.e. only the best 4-5% of doctoral candidates should be recruited for the GAFP.
-Supervisors are asked to nominate only absolutely outstanding doctoral candidates or young artists.
+Supervisors are asked to nominate only absolutely outstanding doctoral candidates or artists.
 The GAFP would like the candidate to be able to take full advantage of the maximum two-year membership period at the time of admission.
 Nomination documents are submitted in the winter semester and new junior members are officially admitted at the beginning of the summer semester, so there is a delay of around 6 months between nomination and admission.
 Academic progress should be sufficiently demonstrated.
 Young artists who have already demonstrated their outstanding qualifications can also be nominated.
-Nominations can be made by the supervisors of doctoral researchers and young artists.
-The nominated doctoral candidate/young artist must be registered (ideally enrolled) as a doctoral candidate at JGU.
+Nominations can be made by the supervisors of young researchers and young artists.
+The nominated doctoral candidate/artist must be registered (ideally enrolled) as a doctoral candidate at JGU.

 Application Documents